Action of 18 October 1782

-Action
+Battle

 On 17 October 1782, during the American Revolutionary War, a British squadron consisting of the 98-gun ship of the line HMS London, 74-gun ship of the line HMS Torbay, and 14-gun sloop HMS Badger was sailing off the coast of San Domingo when they spotted two strange sails.
 The squadron chased the ships to the north-west and discovered them to be the French 74-gun ship of the line Scipion and her consort the 40-gun frigate Sibylle.
 At 2:24 p.m.
 London, Captain James Kempthorne, had succeeded in coming within range of Scipion, Captain Nicolas Henri de Grimouard, and the two ships of the line began a running fight mostly with the use of their chase guns and the occasional broadside from London.
 Sibylle went to the assistance of her compatriot and attacked London's bow as she concentrated on Scipion, inflicting much damage.
 London continued to close on Scipion until finally at 8:30 p.m. they began to trade broadsides alongside each other.
 The bombardment continued until 8:50 p.m. when the two ships of the line crashed together, with Scipion's cathead coming alongside London's starboard gangway.

 The close proximity of the vessels allowed muskets and other small arms to come into effect, with each side firing into the groups of men operating their opponent's upper deck guns and causing much carnage.
 Soon however Scipion managed to get clear of her opponent by backing away from her, and sailed astern of her, where she raked London.
 The fire of Scipion, going from stern to bow of the British ship, destroyed much of her rigging and masts, leaving her disabled.
 While Scipion had been manoeuvring around London, Torbay, Captain John Gidoin, had finally managed to come into action and began firing into Scipion's larboard side, but the now-disabled London crashed into her as she went about her work, leaving both British ships tangled together.